wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 This uses the [New-WTAzureADGroupRelationship][function-new] function, which you can access on my GitHub.

-[For more information, see the Azure AD group relationship post here][assign]
+[For more information, see the Azure AD group relationship post here][assign], which I have updated to support assigning licences.

 [function-getsub]: https://github.com/wesley-trust/GraphAPI/blob/main/Public/AzureAD/Subscriptions/Get-WTAzureADSubscription.ps1
 [function-getsubdep]: https://github.com/wesley-trust/GraphAPI/blob/main/Public/AzureAD/Subscriptions/Get-WTAzureADSubscriptionDependency.ps1